Sex and the Supremacy of Christ, Part 2

 How does it make our sexuality sacred, satisfying, and Christ-exalting?
 Of all the ways this works, I will only mention two.

 First, knowing the supremacy of Christ enlarges the soul so that sex and its little thrills become as small as they really are.

 Little souls make little lusts have great power.
 The soul, as it were, expands to encompass the magnitude of its treasure.
 The human soul was made to see and savor the supremacy of Christ.
 Nothing else is big enough to enlarge the soul as God intended and make little lusts lose their power.

 Vast starry skies seen from a mountain in Utah, and four layers of moving clouds on a seemingly endless plain in Montana, and standing on the edge of a mile-deep drop in the Grand Canyon can all have a wonderfully supplementary role in enlarging the soul with beauty.
 But nothing can take the place of the supremacy of Christ.
 As Jonathan Edwards said, if you embrace all creation with goodwill, but not Christ, you are infinitely parochial.
 Our hearts were made to be enlarged by Christ, and all creation cannot replace his supremacy.

-Therefore, the deepest cure to our pitiful addictions is not any mental strategies—and I believe in them and have my own (see A N T H E M).
+Therefore, the deepest cure to our pitiful addictions is not any mental strategies — and I believe in them and have my own (see A N T H E M in Pierced by the Word).
 The deepest cure is to be intellectually and emotionally staggered by the infinite, everlasting, unchanging supremacy of Christ in all things.
 This is what it means to know him.
 Christ has purchased this gift for us at the cost of his life.
 Therefore, I say again with Hosea, let us know, let us press on to know the Lord.